(I may earn a small commission from the products mentioned in this post.)

 Most of us opt for knee replacement surgery to reduce pain and to continue an active lifestyle.

 In most of the articles I have read, about 10-15 percent of TKR patients experience a failed surgery.
 Possible explanations for such pain may include unrealistic expectations, surgical flaws, or pain from other sites on the body (read about the pain I experienced after knee surgery).

-If pain persists you should report it to your physical therapist and doctor for analysis and possible treatment.
+If pain persists you should report it to your physical therapist and doctor for their analysis and possible treatment.

 #5 Decrease in Function